DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - Shared infrastructure: Recursive DNS servers can accept DNSCrypt queries on the same IP address and port used for regular DNS traffic.
 - Attack mitigation: DNSCrypt mitigates two common security vulnerabilities in regular DNS over UDP: amplification {{!RFC5358}} and fragmentation attacks.

+These key features enable DNSCrypt to provide robust security while maintaining practical deployability.
+The protocol's transport characteristics further support these goals.

 ## Transport

 The DNSCrypt protocol can use the UDP and TCP transport protocols.
 DNSCrypt clients and resolvers SHOULD support the protocol via UDP, and MUST support it over TCP.

 Both TCP and UDP connections using DNSCrypt SHOULD employ port 443 by default.

+The choice of port 443 helps DNSCrypt traffic blend with HTTPS traffic, providing some protection against traffic analysis.
+Once transport is established, the next step is session establishment through certificate exchange.

 ## Session Establishment